Breaking News | COVID-19: China suspends food importation from 20 countries

 Risks of COVID-19 contamination through imported cold-chain foods are mounting in China.

-On Nov.15, a packaging sample of imported frozen aquatic products and one from imported frozen pork were reported to have tested positive for COVID-19 in east China’s Shandong Province and northwest China’s Shaanxi Province, respectively.
+On November 15, a packaging sample of imported frozen aquatic products and one from imported frozen pork were reported to have tested positive for COVID-19 in east China’s Shandong Province and northwest China’s Shaanxi Province, respectively.

 To minimise importation risks, related government departments of the country have rolled out measures to strengthen epidemic prevention and control.